 Analyzing Qualitative UX Data from User Interviews

-One thing you may quickly notice with qualitative data is that it gets to the extremes and seems chaotic.
-This is because it is highly subjective.
-Also, you will end up with a lot of data, most of which may be repetitions and stuff you cannot use.
-But that is what it takes as user interviews typically are open-ended, allowing the user to express their opinions without filters from the questions asked.
-This also means analyzing the data depends largely on you, the UX researcher, and how you want to handle the data.
+One thing you may quickly notice with qualitative data is that it can seem chaotic.
+This is because it’s highly subjective.
+You will often end up with a lot of data, most of which may be repetitive or unusable.
+User interviews are typically open-ended, allowing the user to express their opinions without filters.
+This also means analyzing the data depends largely on you, the UX researcher, and how you want to handle it.

-When performing qualitative user research analyses, pay attention to;
+When performing qualitative user research data analyses, pay attention to;

-- Use cases that your current UI does not support quite well.
+- And use cases that your current UI does not support well enough.

 But if you are performing exploratory research for your product discovery stage, you will find that that data may contain both qualitative attitudinal data and qualitative behavioral data.
 By using affinity diagrams and thematic analysis, you can uncover the hidden gems in the data.